owl73/westmarch-landol/class/barbarian.md

 - You cannot do anything defensive, curative, or tactical with your allies.
 All you can do is attempt to kill things.

 You cannot stop fighting until you kill, subdue, or drive off all enemies.
-If an ally has injured you this �ght, they count as an enemy.
+If an ally has injured you this fight, they count as an enemy.
 To stop raging, Save at the start of your turn.

 #### B: Danger Sense